 Collection of 4 boulders at Cliffside Overlook.
 Located on the right of the parking lot, directly behind and up the hill from waste container, on the right, prior to the picnic table.

-Sebastian Ruggiero in memory of Lillian
+Sebastian Ruggiero in memory of Lillian Darlington Singletary

-Sebastian Ruggiero in honor of The Sebastian Ruggiero family
+Sebastian Ruggiero in honor of the Sebastian Ruggiero family

 Writer’s Block is located at the foot of the famous Anvil Rock cabin.
 The cabin was a month-long residence for the late author Charles Kuralt.
 Kuralt used this location to write Charles Kuralt’s America.
 This historic cabin has been a retreat for special guests to Grandfather Mountain.
 The western wall of the building is the Anvil Rock boulder.